lbssousa/latex-music-action/README.md

 ## FAQs

-### How to use XeLaTeX or pdfLaTeX instead of LuaLaTeX?
+### How to use XeLaTeX or LuaLaTeX instead of pdfLaTeX?

 By default, this action uses LuaLaTeX.
-If you want to use XeLaTeX or pdfLaTeX, you can set the `latexmk_use_xelatex` or `latexmk_use_pdflatex` input respectively.
+If you want to use XeLaTeX or LyaLaTeX, you can set the `latexmk_use_xelatex` or `latexmk_use_lualatex` input respectively.
 For example:

 ```yaml
 - uses: lbssousa/latex-music-action@v1